nonwiz/basic_pg/readme.md

 ## Problem 2
 Story telling base on choices

+Simple program that take user input and replace the input to appropriate place and display the storyline.

+Required knowledge:
+- for loop
+- list
+- replace
+- input

 ## Problem 3
 Zoo Carer, add animal, view how many animals, different type, food